Spain

 Rioja has always been a political hothouse.
 It was the first region to establish its own Denominacion de Origen, rigorously policed by the Consejo Regulador in Logrono.
 The current controversy is that the Basques are claiming the Rioja Alavesa for themselves.
 Such is the power of the Consejo Regulador that they have stated, yes, secede by all means, but you will no longer be able to call your Alavesa wines Rioja.
 This leaves the Basques in a bit of a quandary!

-Coming across Isabel Fernandez’s Longrande in the brilliant Casa Toni restaurant in San Vicente de la Sonsierra was a revelation.
+Coming across Isabel Fernandez’s Longrande almost two decades ago in the brilliant Casa Toni restaurant in San Vicente de la Sonsierra was a revelation.
 We had to beg to see her, largely to overcome her fear of export.

 Heredad Pangua Sodupe (San Asensio/Rioja Alta)

-When we visited cigar-chomping, Che Guevara look-alike Roberto Pangua Sodupe in San Asensio, in the Rioja Alta last summer, we said yes to lunch after our tasting.
-Little did we know it was going to involve the entire contents of the local butcher’s barbequed over vine cuttings and would make us 4 hours late for our next meeting.
-You only live once.
-It almost ended there and then.
-His family has worked the vines for as long as anyone can remember, but it was time to go it alone – so he started the Bodega in 1998.
+Cigar-chomping, Che Guevara look-alike Roberto Pangua has 20 hectares around San Asensio and neighbouring Briones in the Rioja Alta.
+17.5ha are Tempranillo, 2.5ha are Viura.
+His family has worked the vines for as long as anyone can remember, always selling to the larger Bodegas.
+It was finally time to go it alone, so he started his own Bodega in 1998.
 He uses mainly American oak, but has been experimenting with Spanish, French, Hungarian oak, Acacia and Cherry.
 He told us that Cherry and Chestnut were widely used in the area in the past.

 Bodegas Vinicola Real (Albelda de Iregua/Rioja Alta) SOME ORGANIC